d2s/Documentation/_posts/2018-04-10-Changelog.md

 I am working on a new release of the [menu app](/Menuapp) to execute scheduled tasks in **any** profile.
 Profiles can be selected within the [menu app](/Menuapp) but it keeps track of **all scheduled** tasks.
 Will be released sometime in May 2018.
 A [release candidate](https://github.com/rsyncOSX/RsyncOSXsched/releases) is released.
 This is a release candidate and please test it before use.

 The menuapp keeps track of **all scheduled** tasks.
-When a scheduled task is executed the menuapp automatically loads the profile, executes the task and logs the run and result of run.
+When a scheduled task is executed the menuapp automatically loads the profile, executes the task and logs the result of run.

 ![Main view](/images/RsyncOSX/menuapp-rc/sched1.png)
 Select the `Schedules` button opens all profiles with scheduled tasks.
-Only the first task in each profile is listed.
+All scheduled task in each profile are listed.
 A **double click** on a row selects the profile and shows more info about tasks in profile.
 ![Main view](/images/RsyncOSX/menuapp-rc/sched2.png)
 ![Main view](/images/RsyncOSX/menuapp-rc/sched3.png)